Cerebral Palsy (CP)

 What Is Cerebral Palsy?

-- spastic cerebral palsy — causes stiffness and movement difficulties
+- spastic cerebral palsy, which causes stiffness and trouble moving

-- dyskinetic (athetoid) cerebral palsy — leads to involuntary and uncontrolled movements
+- dyskinetic (athetoid) cerebral palsy, which causes uncontrolled movements

-- ataxic cerebral palsy — causes a problem with balance and depth perception
+- ataxic cerebral palsy, which causes a problem with balance and depth perception (judging the distance between two objects)

 Cerebral palsy does not get worse over time.